If you’d like to reclaim your fees from your landlord or letting agent follow this easy to follow step-by-step guide.

 If you don’t get your fees back write again

 If after seven days your landlord doesn’t return your fees you should send them the second letter from our online toolkit.
-This letter explains the law which makes fees unlawful and warns your landlord or letting agent that you’ll take them to the small claims court if they don’t return the fees.
+This letter explains the law which makes fees unlawful and warns your landlord or letting agent that you’ll take them to the simple procedure court (which has replaced the small claims court) if they don’t return the fees.
 You should also include a copy of the first letter, along with the copies of the receipts.
 This makes sure they know you have already told them that you want your fees back.
 Again, it’s really important that you sign and date this letter and keep a copy of it.

-If you still don’t get your fees back lodge a small claims action
+If you still don’t get your fees back lodge a simple procedure action

-Taking a small claims action isn’t as scary as you might think – anyone can go to the small claims court and you don’t need a solicitor.
+Taking a simple procedure action isn’t as scary as you might think – anyone can go to the simple procedure court and you don’t need a solicitor.

-All you need to do is fill out a small claims form online on the Scottish Courts Service’s website and attach your Statement of Claim.
-Give this form to your local sheriff court.
+All you need to do is fill out a simple procedure claims form online on the Scottish Courts Service’s website and attach your Statement of Claim and give this form to your local sheriff court.

 If you’re unsure about how to do this ask the Sheriff Clerk in your local sheriff court – they will be able tell you which form to fill in.

-You’ll need to pay £15 to lodge this form or £65 if your claim is over £200.
+You’ll need to pay £18 to lodge this form or £100 if your claim is over £200.
 Some people are exempt from paying Sheriff Court fees.
 The Scottish Court Service’s website gives a list of the exemptions.
 The type of form you should fill out depends on whether your landlord is an individual, e.g. a private landlord which you know the name of, or a company, for example a letting agency.
+If the letting agent has gone into administration, or changed its name, your claim might be a little more complicated.
+Speak to an adviser if you are in this situation on our free housing adviceline: 0808 800 4444.

-You should use Form 1a if you're claiming against an individual landlord and Form 1b if you're claiming against a company.
-You should attach your Statement of Claim at box 7 of these forms.
-Your landlord or letting agent needs to be given their part of the small claims form too – the Sheriff Clerk can arrange this for you.
+You should use Form 3A and you should attach your Statement of Claim at box D of these forms.
+Your landlord or letting agent needs to be given their part of the simple procedure form too – the Sheriff Clerk can arrange this for you.

 Once you’ve completed these forms go to the sheriff court and show it to the Sheriff Clerk.
 They will check to see if everything has been filled in correctly.
-Guidance on small claims actions is available on the Scottish Court Service’s website.
+Guidance on simple procedure actions is available on the Scottish Court Service’s website.

-It’s quite straightforward to lodge a small claim, however it’s also very important that you see your claim through until the end – otherwise you may be liable for the letting agent’s expenses.
+It’s quite straightforward to lodge a simple procedure, however it’s also very important that you see your claim through until the end – otherwise you may be liable for the letting agent’s expenses.

 Go to court if necessary

 If after step 3 you still don’t get your fees back your case will go to court.
-Going to the Small Claims Court isn’t as scary as you might think – it’s designed so that anyone can go to court and you don’t need a solicitor.
+Lodging a simple procedure claim isn’t as scary as you might think – it’s designed so that anyone can go to court and you don’t need a solicitor.

 If you’re unsure of anything then you can always ask the Sheriff Clerk about what to do.
 They are there to help and can advise you on what to do when you get to court, e.g. what time your case will be heard and in which court room.
-As the small claims process is designed so that you don’t need a solicitor you can’t get legal aid for this.
+As the simple procedure is designed so that you don’t need a solicitor you can’t get legal aid for this.

 If you’re successful at court hopefully the letting agent will just pay up.
 However, if they don’t there are a few steps you need to take to enforce the court’s decision: